b-lukaszuk/BS_wJ_eng/contents/about.md

 - Statistics
 - Test

-and external (downloaded from the internet)
+and external (downloaded from the internet separately) libraries:

 - BenchmarkTools
 - CairoMakie